Making Digital Farming Work for You

-Omnia Business Manager is an unrivalled precision agronomy system that analyses information from a variety of sources, to enable intelligent and informed decision making for the full range of variable applications.
-It enables grower and agronomist to work at sub-field level.
+Omnia Business Manager stands out as a digital farming system that leverages data from various sources to enable informed and intelligent decision-making for a wide range of variable farming applications.
+It empowers growers and agronomists to work at a sub-field level.

-It’s available for growers to either use themselves or as part of a bespoke service delivered in conjunction with an Omnia specialist.
+Growers have the option to use it on their own or as part of a customised service provided with the help of an Omnia specialist.

-Omnia can compare historical grid and zonal sampling results with the most recent analysis collected in new management zones or areas of specific interest within a field.
+It can compare historical grid and zonal sampling data with the latest analysis collected in new management zones or areas of specific interest within a field.

-Soil samples can be collected by the grower, as part of the Omnia service or by a third party and be automatically uploaded into Omnia software.
+Soil samples can be collected by the grower, as part of the Omnia service, or by a third party and seamlessly uploaded into the Omnia software.

 - Soil type